zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

   * implemented the model under the architecture of ```tf.estimator.Estimator``` API
   * added an option to share the weights between encoder embedding and decoder embedding
   * added an option to share the weights between decoder embedding and output projection
-  * added the learning rate variation according to the paper
+  * added the learning rate variation according to the formula in paper
   * added more activation choices (leaky relu / elu) for for easier gradient propagation
+  * fixed the key and query masking (the masking needs to be created before positional encoding)

 * ``` python train_dialog.py ```